Friday, 16 December 2011

 Monty came with me, of course, he was in the car before I was.
 He has a 6th sense about any car journeys that may be in the offering.
 He sat on the passenger seat looking out the window panting for the whole trip.

 I picked up bakery on the way, you know, as you do.
 Fresh crusty bread and fruity fruit buns.
-Up the country with the universes fresh air what more could you want, I ask you?
+Up the country with the universe's fresh air what more could you want, I ask you?
 Fresh bread, perhaps some salami I had bought last night, and good coffee.
-Leah was a coffee snob so that was sorted.
-And Marty churned his own butter.
+Leah is a coffee snob so that was sorted.
+And Marty churns his own butter.

 It is just nice to get out of the city and its closed in feel, out to the wide open spaces.
 The blue overhead for as far as the eye could see, the green stretching out to the horizon, and everything in between.
 The free flowing space, the expanse above us all, beautiful and complete, without being compromised by property developers selfishness.

-The fresh air, you can taste on your tongue, that you can feel on your skin, that feels fresh and clean all around you, the perfume of the earth and the trees.
+The fresh air that you can taste on your tongue, that you can feel on your skin, that feels fresh and clean all around you, the perfume of the earth and the trees.
 And the depth of being you lose in the city.

 I love the crunch of stones under my tyres on Marty and Leah’s long driveway.